Mariamsadekk/Assignment1-version3/README.md

 - A `main()` function that:

   - Creates a Library object.
-  - Creates and adds 3 different book types (Novel, Magazine, Textbook) dynamically to the library.
+  - Creates and adds 3 different book types (Novel, Magazine, Textbook) to the library.
   - Creates a Member object with their details.
   - Displays all library and member information using the **exact** console format below.